 Training, talks and advice on composting for gardening clubs, schools etc.

 Rod Weston is a Master Composter and an enthusiastic composter.
 He has 5 compost bins (3 daleks, a Green Johanna, an Aerobin 400) and a Green Cone food digester together with four wormeries (one an indoor model), a separate dog poo wormery plus a desk-top wormery and two Wiggo pods and Bokashi bins to illustrate talks and demonstrations.
 He won the NWLDC Green Footprints Award for Individuals and Families in 2011, and appeared in "Mr Bloom Out and About" in 2014.
 In addition to composting at home he was a allotment composter and has served as Chairman of his local allotment society, as well as East Midlands Regional Representative and Vice Chairman of the National Allotment Society.

-He runs the Composting Demonstration site at Bradgate Park.
-This was previously at University of Leicester Botanic Garden, with a colleague, and previously operated "Compost Corner" the Composting Display at Snibston Discovery Park.
-He is a member of the Community Composting Network and is a regular speaker at Garden Clubs, U3A groups and allotment societies etc.
+He has managed Composting Demonstration site at Bradgate Park.
+This was previously at University of Leicester Botanic Garden, with a colleague, and previously operated "Compost Corner" the Composting Display at Snibston Discovery Park.before that was closed. as part of the council cut backs.
+He is a regular speaker at Garden Clubs, U3A groups and allotment societies etc.

 Sessions are also offered to schools etc. These include Compost Creatures and making Rotbots.
 Over 1200 Rotbots (a compost bin in a bottle) were made in one weekend when Mr Blooms Big Day Out came to Leicester in 2013.

 There is no charge for talks and demonstrations although a small charge may be made to cover mileage.
 Brief details of standard talks are given below but talks can be designed to meet the specific needs of any group.

 Rod also has a stand that can be used to promote composting at fetes, open days, Company Eco days etc Contact him at email@example.com